 Status Quo Digital Procurement

-But in reality, the procurement function is often stuck in analogue processes and outdated technologies.
+But in reality, the procurement function is often stuck in analogue processes and outdated technologies and is a far cry from digital procurement.
 Data is kept in numerous Excel spreadsheets or Word documents and seeps away in isolated data silos.
 This makes this data incapable of being used for automation or prediction (cue: predictive analytics).
 Plus, the experts who understand it are also lacking.

 Another reason is that the digitalisation of procurement is often treated as a poor relation - omnipresent areas such as sales, marketing or IT security draw all the attention.
 Although the primary focus on these areas is justified at the beginning, procurement is another crucial component that holds a real treasure for companies: a large set of existing data as well as additional connections to many internal and external departments and areas.
 In particular, the connection to suppliers, stakeholders as well as the entire supply chain.